Define Workload Requirements

 The following image shows a region with two VCNs using the DRG with two VCNs connected between separate regions:

-Access Oracle Services Network
+Access Oracle Services Network (OSN)

-Oracle Services Network (OSN) is a conceptual network in Oracle Cloud Infrastructure that is reserved for Oracle services.
+OSN is a conceptual network in OCI that is reserved for Oracle services.

-Hybrid and Multicloud Requirements
+Hybrid and Multicloud Connectivity Requirements

 The following diagram shows an example architecture of connecting an on-premises environment to OCI using either site-to-site VPN or FastConnect:

-Connect to On-Premises Networks Using FastConnect
+Connect to On-Premises Networks Using OCI FastConnect

+Oracle recommends using FastConnect with VPN as backup as the primary connections for production workloads.
 Use site-to-site VPN as a backup connection for FastConnect, so the primary connection is FastConnect and the backup is VPN.
 The available connection speeds are 1 Gbps, 10 Gbps, or 100 Gbps.

-• Use private peering when you need a private connection to resources in OCI (VCNs).
+• Use private peering when you need a private connection to resources in OCI VCNs.

 Note: